Florida SHIP Indicator and Performance Data Dashboard

 3

-Injury, Safety and Violence
+Injury, Safety and Violence (ISV)

 Unintentional injuries such as falls and motor vehicle crashes, and intentional injuries such as intimate partner violence are a major cause of death for people ages 1 to 44; however, most events are predictable and preventable.